If you have an unspent criminal conviction, you may need to declare it to us when we make you an offer that you wish to accept.

 - any hate crime as defined by the Crown Prosecution Service

-You also need to inform us of any legal restrictions placed on you as a result of a criminal conviction that could affect your ability to complete your course - for example if you have restrictions on your use of the internet.
+- You need to inform us of any legal restrictions placed on you as a result of a criminal conviction that could affect your ability to complete your course - for example, if you have restrictions on your use of the internet.

-If you're not sure whether your conviction is relevant, contact us on firstname.lastname@example.org.
+If you're not sure whether your conviction is relevant, email the declaration inbox at email@example.com.

 How to declare a criminal conviction

-You'll need to email email@example.com within 14 days of accepting an offer.
-You will need to make a declaration for each course you accept an offer for.
+You'll need to email the declaration inbox at firstname.lastname@example.org within 14 days of accepting an offer to declare a criminal conviction.
+You must make a declaration for each course you accept an offer for.

 To make a declaration you should provide: